tjko/fanpico/commands.md

 10000|10000

-Example: Assuming we have configured FAN1 to only run above 30% PWM signal, but our motherboard sets alarm when it doesnt detect fan running, we can provide 'fake' 500RPM speed to the motherboard until fan is actually running at least 500 RPM...
+Example: Assuming we have configured FAN1 to only run above 30% PWM signal, but our motherboard sets alarm when it doesn't detect fan running, we can provide 'fake' 500RPM speed to the motherboard until fan is actually running at least 500 RPM...
 ```
 CONF:MBFAN1:PWMMAP 0,500,500,500,10000,10000